pyrretsoftware/ray/readme.md

 * Inproperly defined rayserve redirects causes panic instead of being handled properly
 * Panic can be triggered by attempting to kill nonexistant processes
 * Build continues even after a step has failed

-# components
-- rays - ray server (the software running on the server)
-- rray - remote ray (tool to help you easily connect to and manage remote ray servers)
-- rayinstall - ray installer (utility to help with installing)